fimbault/mock_fido2/README.md

 ### start the demo

-You may start the demp with the following command:
+You may start the demo with the following command:
 > python demo_fido2_api.py

+It will print out the steps for registration and authentication.